 analysis to determine if the confidential data was compromised.
 If it is caught quick enough, network flow data can also be used

 to help determine if confidential data was accessed.
-CTS only keeps about 2 weeks of flow data.
+NTS only keeps about 2 weeks of flow data.

 - Imaging may not be necessary for all incidents.